Dan J. Harkey

 My Opinions Come From Experience:

-20% of the people and friends in your life give you 80% of life's satisfaction.
-Conversely, 20% of the negative, disrespectful, and unreliable people will result in 80% dissatisfaction.
-Tolerating people with negative attitudes, hostility, rudeness, condescendingness, game playing, or jealousy does not fit into a satisfying life journey.
+20% of the people and friends in your life give you 80% of life’s satisfaction.
+Conversely, tolerating 20% of negative, disrespectful, and unreliable people will result in 80% dissatisfaction.
+Tolerating people with negative attitudes, hostility, rudeness, condescension, game-playing, or jealousy does not fit into a satisfying life journey.
 Included in this group are superficial, sycophantic, and parasitic friendships.
 Eliminate all these people from your life, pronto?

 Develop a management infrastructure and support system around you.
 These may be employees or independent contractors.
-You can develop high sales volumes and consistently deliver a quality outcome with a whole support staff and operational techniques and strategies.
+You can achieve high sales volumes and consistently deliver quality outcomes with a comprehensive support staff and effective operational techniques and strategies.
 Allowing weak staff members or weak systems will drag you down and make you marginally effective.